Once every week or two, we encourage all of our clients at FLF to have a treat meal where they eat whatever they want.

 Food is just food.

 At FLF, we focus on eating more of the right foods more often.
-Eighty to 90 percent of what we eat is animal protein, plants (vegetables and fruits), healthy fats, and limited amounts of dairy, legumes (cooked properly to aid digestion) and hypoallergenic grains.
+Eighty to 90 percent of what we eat is animal protein, plants (vegetables and fruits), healthy fats, legumes, and hypoallergenic grains.
 These whole, nutrient-dense foods - when eaten in the proper amounts - turn down hunger and cravings and give us steady energy.

 But donuts?
 French macarons?
 Rice krispie treats?
 Sushi rolls?
 Brownies?
 Pizza?